WMPH: History

 The radio station was dark (off the air) from 1990–1993.
 The school district actually forfeited the FCC broadcast license and nearby West Chester University was trying to obtain it.
 Clint Dantinne gave a proposal to the superintendent to resurrect the defunct station.
 Had he not interceded at that time, WMPH would have been closed permanently.
 Under his management, WMPH returned to the air March 1, 1993.
 It was at this time he chose 'Super 91.7' as the new slogan.
+The school district printshop and graphics coordinator, Al Minuti, designed the logo.
 Clint Dantinne founded the Broadcast Learning Center incorporating radio, television, film club, recording studio, puppets, newspaper, and web team at Mount Pleasant High School.
 Dantinne remained the faculty manager until the end of the 2010 school year.

 WMPH has always been located at Mount Pleasant High School (Wilmington, Delaware) on the corner of Washington Street Extension and Marsh Road with the exception of the 1995–1996 school year.
-The entire building was renovated and the radio studios were temporarily moved to a trailer at the Claymont Education Center.
+The entire building was renovated, and the radio studios were temporarily moved to a trailer at the Claymont Education Center.

-During the past 40 years, the station had been a training ground for many aspiring broadcasters.
+During the past 50 years, the station had been a training ground for many aspiring broadcasters.
 Alumni include WSTW's Mike Rossi (inducted in the Mount Pleasant Hall of Fame under real name William Schwartz on October 28, 2011) and Clear Channel Radio executive Leigh Jacobs.
 Dave Mays, DJ for MTV Spring Break and Sirius Satellite Radio, first learned the trade at WMPH in the 90s.
-WMPH was also one of two non-commercial stations owned by school districts in the United States that programmed a continuous Dance music format, KNHC/Seattle, Washington is the other.
+WMPH was also one of two non-commercial stations owned by school districts in the United States that programmed a continuous Dance music format, KNHC / Seattle, Washington is the other.
 The new WMPH has switched formats to include a wider array of programming including classic/progressive rock, alternative, jazz, and various student/district related functions including interviews, sports, and band/choral concert events.

 The 40th anniversary of WMPH was celebrated on October 23, 2009 at the Mount Pleasant Hall of Fame induction ceremony.
 The event, held every two years around homecoming weekend, was celebrated at the nearby Brandywine Hundred Fire Company.
 The Mount Pleasant Hall of Fame CLASS OF 2009 inductees were Arthur Colbourn, John Crum, Carol Hoffecker, Rodney Lambert, John Jancuska, and WMPH founders Jesse Morris and Bob Huber.
 Dr. Jesse Morris was introduced by student Haley Hirzel and then his wife.
 Bob Huber was introduced by student Todd Hartsock.
 Teacher Kelli Bradley presented the plaque to our final inductee of the evening.
 Student Alex Sprague then introduced WMPH manager Clint Dantinne who gave a multimedia presentation.